ITSUREN/DSA/NOTES/Circular_Linked_List.md

 # 🔗 Circular Linked List
 - The [CODE:📑](../Data_Structures/Circular_Linked_List.c).
-- Has only One Structural pointer
+- Has only one Structural pointer.
-- The Last Node is Connected to the First Node
+- The Last Node is Connected to the First Node.
-- Every Node is accessible due to a closed nature
+- Every Node is accessible due to a closed nature.

 ### 🔧 Operations on a Circular Linked List:
 1. **[Inserting Elements](#insertions)**